syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Incoming Message Styling

-You can applies the styling for the incoming message elements by setting the various incoming message key and values in resource dictionary.
+You can style the elements of an incoming message by setting values to the in-built keys of an incoming message in resource dictionary.

 <table>
 <tr>